alexhill-coder/Hacker_Hangman/README.md

 3. Run the following command 'npm install' to download the required modules.
 4. Then once the modules have been downloaded enter the command 'npm start' to compile and run.
 5. In the event that the app doesn't start in the browser enter the following address: 'localhost:3000'

+Alternatively you can check it out here on Github: [Click here to give it a try.](alexhill-coder.github.io/Hacker_Hangman/)

 ## How To Use